Dionisiy/CA/introduction-to-function-jsquiz.md

 Which of the following best describes what a function in JavaScript is used for?

-Answer: A reusable piece of code that can be called on throughout an application
+**Answer**: A reusable piece of code that can be called on throughout an application